Asynchronous Stochastic Approximation with Applications to Average-Reward Reinforcement Learning: Asynchronous SA: Stability and Convergence

-In the rest of this section, we specialize the preceding results to a scenario relevant to average-reward RL applications, where the goal is for the algorithm to converge to the equilibrium set of the ODE $\dot{x}(t) = h(x(t))$: $E_h \= \{ x \in \R^d \mid h(x) = 0 \}$.
-Before proceeding, it is worth noting an implication of Assum.~\ref{cond-h} on $E_h$:
+We now focus on a scenario relevant to RL, where the goal is for the algorithms to converge to the equilibrium set of the ODE $\dot{x}(t) = h(x(t))$, defined as $E_h \= \{ x \in \R^d \mid h(x) = 0 \}$.
+Before proceeding, we note an implication of Assum.~\ref{cond-h} for $E_h$: